chieaid24/MBD-Macro/README.md

 # MBD-Macro
 - Helper Macro written in AutoHotKey for **MBDVidia**.
-Supports the _Dimensional Tolerance_ and _Geometric Tolerance_ functions.
+Supports the _Dimensional Tolerance_ and _Geometric Tolerance_ functions in creating the PMI for 3D models.
 Increases productivity by streamlining repetitive tasks and allowing the user to use more shortcuts than the software supports.

 ________
 ## How do I deploy it?